mindscan-de/FuriousIron-HFB/README.md

 the readout whether this document id is still a candidate worth inspecting or is eliminated by the Bloom-Filter.
 The catch is, that we can directly operate on the document id for this bloom filter, without spending additional compute for another hash function.

+## Different Hash Sizes to Control reject rate

+Each Set of documents stored in a HFB-Filter can provide its own "parameterizable" hash function.
+If the number of inserted document ids into the HFB-Filter is 12000.
+Then you can choose either to use 10 bits, which will yield in a low rejection rate, whereas an output size of 16 bit, will yield a nearly 80% reject rate.
+For the application of one filter so the memory consumption and the computational effort can still be adjusted.
+For my cases i usually want a 80% rejection rate for a filter configuration, but only execute three of these filters.